Chartist.js, An Open-Source Library For Responsive Charts

 Chartist handles SMIL animations in a special guided mode by default.
 The guided mode includes a following behavior, that creates doing and optimization easier for immediately triggered animations:

-• The animate component is forced to use fill="freeze".
+component is forced to usefill="freeze"

-• The animation is triggered with beginElement() in a timeout, where a commencement of a clarification intent is interpreted in milliseconds.
-If no commencement is specified, afterwards a timeout is triggered immediately.
+in a timeout, where a commencement of a clarification intent is interpreted in milliseconds.
+If no commencement is specified, afterwards a timeout is triggered immediately. - After a animation, a element’s charge value is set to a

-• The animate component is afterwards deleted from a DOM.
+component is afterwards deleted from a DOM.

-You can also invalidate guided mode by flitting false as a second evidence to a animate function.
+You can also invalidate guided mode by flitting false

 Animating Chart Elements Using a Event API

-Chartist provides a few events that we can use to prevent a origination routine of charts.
-The draw events of Chartist get triggered any time a draft component is combined in a DOM.
-Since we have a Chartist.Svg coupling and all applicable information permitted in a eventuality callback, this creates it a ideal mark to supplement a animations.
+events of Chartist get triggered any time a draft component is combined in a DOM.
+Since we have a Chartist.Svg

 This instance looks some-more like a confetti celebration than a chart, yet it should illustrate how easy it is to emanate tradition animations.
 The instance creates use of a Chartist eventuality API and adds animations to points in a line chart.